Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

-AI assurance and provider-evaluation lead magnet
+AI assurance and provider-evaluation governance assessment

 AI Red Teaming Readiness & Vendor Evaluation Gate